Categories

 I was the YMCA’s residence secretary, responsible for the practical running of the hostel and for the residents’ spiritual welfare.

-My duties of managing the hostel however gave me no time at all to befriend the residents, and I was unable to help them spiritually…
+My duties of managing the then very busy YMCA hostel however gave me no time at all to befriend the residents, and I was unable to help anyone spiritually…

-After a year of hard, unappreciated and unfulfilling work I left the “Y”, went to Hermanus, a village near Cape Town, and started there my own business.
+After a year of hard, unappreciated and unfulfilling work I left the “Y”, went to Hermanus, a village near Cape Town, right at the southern tip of Africa, and started my own business there:

 I opened a gym.